-The nature trail provides information about the biodiversity of the park, the unusual history of Ragakapa sceneries, plants, development of a natural old pine forest, and traces left by the insects in the forest.
-The constantly changing ecosystem of the Nature Park is the only refuge for many rare species.
-Seven biotopes protected in the European Union can be found there, including embryonic dunes, white dunes, forested coastal dunes, and naturally developed old coniferous forests.
-Forested coastal dunes are a specially protected biotope in Latvia.
-In the park 21 specially protected species may be found: eight plant species, one mushroom species, eight species of insects and four species of birds.
-Sand pink, protected in the European Union, grows in the Park; stock dove, black woodpecker, wood lark and tawny pipit make their nests there.
-Taking into consideration these values of Ragakapa Nature Park, it has been included in the network of protected territories of the European Union NATURA 2000.
+The nature trail provides information about the park's biodiversity, the unusual history of the Ragakapa landscape, encountered plants, development of a natural old pine forest and the traces left by insects in the forest.
+The ever-changing ecosystem of the Nature Park is the only refuge of many rare species.
+Seven biotopes protected in the European Union were found there, including embryonic dunes, white dunes, forested coastal dunes and naturally developed old coniferous forests.
+Forested coastal dunes of Jurmala are specially protected biotope in Latvia.
+The park contains 21 specially protected species in Latvia: eight species of plants, one mushroom species, eight insects species and four species of birds.
+In the park grows a sand pink protected in the European Union, as well as stock dove, black woodpecker, wood lark and tawny pipit make their nests there.
+Considering the values of the Ragakapa Nature Park, it is included in the NATURA 2000 network of protected areas of the European Union.

 |Working hours||Open all year round|

 |Amenities||At the beginning of the trail there is a parking lot.|

 |Marking||There is no special marking.
 The main route can be found by wooden walkways and dolomite rubble covering.|